espressif/esp-idf/docs/api-guides/build-system.rst

 - Optional "components" directory contains components that are part of the project.
 A project does not have to contain custom components of this kind, but it can be useful for structuring reusable code or including third party components that aren't part of ESP-IDF.

-- "main" directory is a special "pseudo-component" that contains source code for the project itself. "main" is a default name, the Makefile variable ``SRCDIRS`` defaults to this but can be set to look for pseudo-components in other directories.
+- "main" directory is a special "pseudo-component" that contains source code for the project itself. "main" is a default name, the Makefile variable ``COMPONENT_DIRS`` includes this component but you can modify this variable (or set ``EXTRA_COMPONENT_DIRS``) to look for components in other places.

 - "build" directory is where build output is created.
 After the make process is run, this directory will contain interim object files and libraries as well as final binary output files.
 This directory is usually not added to source control or distributed with the project source code.